vain/open-watcom-os2-resource-issue/README.md

 A logfile `hello.log` will be created in the current directory to store the return value of `WinDlgBox()`.

-That dialog does not appear.
+The window appears, including the menu bar, but the dialog does not appear.

 When run on OS/2 2.1, the program just crashes.
 On OS/2 Warp 4, we can see in the `hello.log` logfile that the return value of `WinDlgBox()` is